askST: How can I stay safe in an earthquake? Which countries are prone to natural disasters?

 Q: How can I protect myself if I am indoors during an earthquake?

-A: According to the US Centres for Disease Control and Prevention (CDC), people can protect themselves by getting down on their hands and knees, covering their head and neck, underneath a sturdy shelter.
+A: According to the United States Centres for Disease Control and Prevention (CDC), people can protect themselves by getting down on their hands and knees, and covering their head and neck, underneath a sturdy shelter.

-The Singapore Civil Defence Force (SCDF) listed eight ways in its civil defence emergency handbook to stay safe during tremors and an earthquake:
+The Singapore Civil Defence Force (SCDF) listed eight ways to stay safe during tremors and earthquakes in its Civil Defence Emergency Handbook:

-- Steer away from windows and display shelves that can fall and lead to injuries.
+- Keep away from windows and display shelves that can fall and lead to injuries.

 - Move to a safe place nearby if no furniture is available to serve as shelter.

-- Turn off all gas and electrical appliances when the tremors stop to prevent fires.
+- Turn off all gas and electrical appliances when tremors stop to prevent fires.

-- Examine surroundings for structural defects and cracks on walls, columns and beams.
+- Examine your surroundings for structural defects and cracks on walls, columns and beams.

 - Follow updates on the earthquake by listening to local radio or television stations.